 Microsoft Office 365 is a cloud-based service from Microsoft.
 It brings together ‘Cloud’ versions of Microsoft’s most trusted next-generation communications and collaboration products.
 Our on-going investment in Cloud Computing means you’ll have less downtime and less cost, therefore, benefiting your bottom line.

 MICROSOFT OFFICE 365

-Office 365 provides always-up-to-date versions of Office Professional Plus, which includes Word, Excel, Outlook, PowerPoint with the latest version of Microsoft’s Exchange Online, SharePoint Online and Lync Online.
+Office 365 provides up-to-date versions of Office Professional Plus.
+This includes Word, Excel, Outlook, PowerPoint with the latest version of Microsoft’s Exchange Online, SharePoint Online and Lync Online.

-You will have remote access to the latest Microsoft products that enable you to access and share documents; make real-time contact via instant messaging, video calling, live web conferencing and online meetings; and manage and access email, calendar and contacts – all via a remote internet connection from any location and on any device.
+You will have remote access to the latest Microsoft products that enable you to access and share documents; make real-time contact via instant messaging, video calling, live web conferencing and online meetings.
+Also, manage and access email, calendar and contacts, all via a remote internet connection from any location, on any device.

 - Easy to Use

 Hosted in the Cloud, and all up and running quickly and easily without the upfront costs of an on-premise deployment, Microsoft Office 365 enables your workers to communicate and collaborate effectively.

 Any one individual or organisation can use Office 365.
 So, a one-man band through to a large multinational Company with thousands of Users could find this service just what they need.

 For your free trial of Office 365 please click here.